 Preparing the Body for Meditation

 Asana is a means to gain control over the mind.
-We use the breath to consciously move our bodies into postures to allow prana, our vital life force energy, to flow freely.
+In conscious alignment with breath, we can move our bodies into postures to allow prana, our vital life force energy, to flow freely.
 As we remove blockages and impurities in the body through asana, we also train the mind to be firm and undisturbed.
-Thus, we can achieve a state of yoga where the mind is steady and free from thought disturbances.
+Asana was traditionally meant to prepare the body to be relaxed in meditation.

 Pranayama & Meditation